gambitproject/jsgte/INFOS/jaume.md

 Using the above description I adapted the current strategic form code to use the desired information structure and compute the best responses efficiently.

-Here you can find a link to the demo __ LINK
+Here you can find a link to the [demo](https://jvivesb.github.io/jsgte/strategic.html).

 Instructions are simple: